docker/machine/docs/drivers/generic.md

 | `--generic-ssh-key`        | `GENERIC_SSH_KEY`    | _(defers to `ssh-agent`)_ |
 | `--generic-ssh-user`       | `GENERIC_SSH_USER`   | `root`                    |
 | `--generic-ssh-port`       | `GENERIC_SSH_PORT`   | `22`                      |

-##### Interaction with SSH Agents

-When an SSH identity is not provided (with the `--generic-ssh-key` flag), the SSH agent (if running) will be consulted.
-This makes it possible to easily use password-protected SSH keys.

-Note that this usage is _only_ supported if you're using the external SSH client, which is the default behaviour when the `ssh` binary is available.
-If you're using the native client (with `--native-ssh`), using the SSH agent is not yet supported.